justinGabster/eGuide/README.md

 1. **eGovPH SSO & eVerify**: Single sign-on and mandatory eKYC verification to link your National ID.
 2. **eGovAI Transit Assistant**: Smart assistant to answer queries like *"Puno ba MRT Cubao?"*
 3. **eGovPay (Scan-to-Pay)**: Generate a National ID-linked QR code to pay at turnstiles instantly, or remotely reload Beep cards.
-4. **Live Map**: Real-time vehicle tracking overlaid on custom map tiles (simulated via Project LIGTAS paths).
+4. **Live Map**: Real-time vehicle tracking overlaid on custom map tiles.
 5. **eMessage SMS Receipts**: Receive an instant SMS e-Ticket and digital receipt straight to your phone when you scan to pay.

 ## 📈 Impact, Value & Cost-Benefit